shreyashsmvdu1/vedic-symbol-recognizer-with-deep-learning/README.md

 2. problem with accuracy

 further work:-
-1. deployment & use with random images to detect the model
+1. deployment & enhancement of domain of dataset.